sagemath/trac_to_gh/Issue 4738.md

 # Issue 4738: base_ring of orders in relative number fields is wrong

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4738

 Original creator: ncalexan